jacobrees/Ruby-Tic-Tac-Toe/README.md

 # Ruby Tic Tac Toe

-> This project is a challenge to build a Tic Tac Toe game using Ruby.
+> This project is a challenge on building a Tic Tac Toe game using Ruby.
 This is part of the _Microverse Remote Software Development Curriculum_.

 ### Ruby Tic Tac Toe Screenshot: